Man accused of trying to assassinate Trump pleads not guilty – DW – 09/30/2024

 Previous assassination attempt

+From this assassination bid, Trump emerged unharmed, unlike a a previous effort in July.

-It was the second suspected assassination attempt against Trump in a matter of months, although in this case the US Secret Service say the shooter never had a line of sight on the presidential candidate.
+The US Secret Service said the Florida shooter never had a line of sight on the presidential candidate and that they had identified him while scouting ahead of Trump on the golf course.

 The shooter in an earlier attempt in July, who grazed Trump's ear with one bullet, was shot at the scene as law enforcement returned fire and died of his wounds.